Wednesday, September 12, 2012

 (For that matter, where's Fats Domino?
 Jerry Lee Lewis?
 If Perry Como rates...well, granted, if Perry Como rates, why not the Everly Brothers, Danny & the Juniors, and plenty of others, but still, Fats Domino and the Killer are pretty damn important).

-Little Richard is a more important figure in American culture than Diana Ross, Paul Simon, Elton John, or Tina Turner...I hardly even have to mention Neil Diamond, do I?
+Little Richard is a more important figure in American culture than Diana Ross, Paul Simon, Elton John, or Tina Turner...I hardly even have to mention Neil Diamond or Led Zeppelin, do I?
 Or, as much as I think he's great, Smokey Robinson.
 He wasn't greater than the other rock-era nominees (Bob Dylan, James Brown, Stevie Wonder, Aretha Franklin, and the Who), but he certainly preceded them.
 Paul McCartney?
 Without Little Richard, there's no "I'm Down", no "I Saw Her Standing There", no "Oh!
 Darling."
+In the comments last year, I asserted that If I was to try to make a list of the ten most influential singers of the recorded music era, I'd probably say there are about five real obvious ones (Crosby, Armstrong, Sinatra, Elvis, Ella) and then you can start getting into fights, but Little Richard is to me at least very much part of the conversation after those five, right?

-I mean, I'm not asking them to celebrate the careers of Bob Mould or KRS-One or Andy Partridge (at least, not yet).
+I mean, I'm not asking them to celebrate the careers of Bob Mould or KRS-One or Andy Partridge.
 This is Little Richard.
 C'mon!
 What's the hold up?!?